This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 different schema, the data store has to store the schema with that document, which is less efficient.
 This is

-one of the reasons that data stores that are designed for performance and efficiency typically use schema-on-write.
+one of the reasons that data stores designed for performance and efficiency typically use schema-on-write.

 Analytics: Columnar Databases

-There are a number of data storage technologies that are optimized for storing your data in a format that makes it
+Some data storage technologies are optimized for storing your data in a format that makes analyzing it

-easier and faster to analyze that data.
-This is part of the larger field that is now called data science, which
+easier and faster.
+This is part of the larger field now called data science, which

 combines statistics, computer science, information science, software engineering, and visualization to extract

 insights from your data.
-A deep dive on data science is beyond the scope of this book, but it is worth briefly
+A deep dive on data science is beyond the scope of this blog post series, but it is worth briefly

-touching on some of the data storage technologies that are involved, as deploying and maintaining these systems often
+touching on some of the data storage technologies involved, as deploying and maintaining these systems often

 falls under the purview of DevOps.

-Under the hood, many analytics systems are based on columnar databases, so the next section will go through the basics
+Under the hood, many analytics systems are based on columnar databases, so this section covers the basics

-of what a columnar database is, and the section after that will look at common columnar database use cases.
+of what a columnar database is and then looks at common columnar database use cases.

 Columnar Database Basics

-sometimes, they support a query language that looks similar to SQL.
-However, there are a few major differences.
+sometimes they support a query language that looks similar to SQL.
+However, a few major differences exist.

 relational database features.
 Second, the key design principle of columnar databases, and the source of their name,

-databases are typically row-oriented, which means they are optimized for operations across rows of data.
+databases are typically row oriented, which means they are optimized for operations across rows of data.
+This is best

-This is best explained with an example.
-Consider the books table shown in Table 20:
+explained with an example.
+Consider the books table shown in Table 17.

 id